exercism/racket/exercises/scrabble-score/README.md

 To run the test through DrRacket, simply open the test file and click the 'Run' button in the upper right.

-To run the test from the command line, simply run the test from the exercise directory.
-For example, if the test suite is called `hello-world-test.rkt`, you can run the following command:
+To run the test from the command line, run the test from the exercise directory with the following command:

 ```
-raco test hello-world-test.rkt
+raco test scrabble-score-test.rkt
 ```

 which will display the following:

 ```
-raco test: (submod "hello-world-test.rkt" test)
+raco test: (submod "scrabble-score-test.rkt" test)
 2 success(es) 0 failure(s) 0 error(s) 2 test(s) run
 0
 2 tests passed